Jaimedgp/AirQualityCOVID/README.md

 ## Funding

 This research was developed in the framework of the project “Contaminación atmosférica y
-COVID-19: ¿Qué podemos aprender de esta pandemia?”, funded through the Extraordinary BBVA Foundation grant call for SARS-CoV-2 and COVID-19 research proposals within the area of ecology and veterinary science.
+COVID-19: ¿Qué podemos aprender de esta pandemia?”, selected in the Extraordinary BBVA Foundation grant call for SARS-CoV-2 and COVID-19 research proposals, within the area of ecology and veterinary science.